Minority shareholders’ derivative claim

 The nature of a derivative claim

-A consortium of minority shareholders sought our advice.
+A group of minority shareholders sought our advice.
 We brought a derivative claim on behalf of the company against the director for his clear breach of duty.
-We included various third parties into the claim as defendants, since they assisted the director with his breach of duty.
+We included various third parties into the claim as defendants since they assisted the director with his breach of duty.

 Our arguments and the director’s defence

 We proved to the court, at the permission stage, that:

 We first showed the benefit of pursuing the claims outweighed any risks or detriment to the company.
 If the breach of duty continued, the company would lose its reputation, lose clients, and reduce the confidence of referrers.

 Other company members supported the claim.
 However, the majority did not want to pursue the director.
 Nevertheless, a minority did.
 We asked the court to take the view that the majority would consider the minority claim to be for the company’s benefit and not for a personal or other motive.

 The director argued the offshore clients were his personal contacts, not the company’s contacts.
 Hence his commission fees should not accrue to the company.

 The court’s view on the minority shareholders’ rights

 The court held that the benefit did accrue to the company.
 The director received commission fees from onshore clients for which he accounted to the company.
 Therefore, the director had full knowledge and understanding of his role and a duty to account to the company for fees received from certain offshore clients.